Forget funnels, it´s your content stupid!

 Forget the Funnels

 Any communication expert will tell you that communication has to do with understanding your audience.
-You need to understand where they are conceptual, how they think and act.
+You need to understand where they are conceptual, and how they think and act.
 This means you should focus on topics such as:

 - How many different user journeys lead to my conversion goal